geohackweek/datasharing/_episodes/01-conda-tutorial.md

 {: .challenge}

 Scenerio 2:
 In the other side of the world, we meet Sandy.
-She is an advanced undergrad that have attended on of the hackweek at UW eScience.
+She is an advanced undergrad that has attended one of the hackweek at UW eScience.
 She just started to really program in Python.
-One of her senior thesis requires her to analyze a geospatial entity.
+Her senior thesis project requires her to analyze a geospatial entity.
 Similar to bob she knows that she will need to use gdal, fiona, and netcdf.
 Having learned about `conda` in the hackweek she started following the `conda` workflow in creating a new project.
 Let's see what happens.

 > ## Sandy's adventure
 >